Justetete/Computer-Process-Management-Toolkit/README.md

-# Process Management Toolkit
+# Process Management Toolkit🛠️

 ## Project Overview
-This a bash-based helper script that will allow users to gain information about the processes running on the system.
+This is a **bash-based helper script** designed to be a simple yet effective tool for managing and gaining insights into system processes.
+It provides a user-friendly, menu-driven interface, allowing for easy process inquiry, signal control, and logging.
+The script is an ideal utility for system administrators, developers, or anyone who needs to quickly monitor and interact with running processes.

-## Features
+## Key Features🔮
-- Friendly GUI menu to show all functionality to users
-- Processes inquery
+- **Interactive Menu**: A clear and intuitive menu guides users through all available functionalities, making it easy to navigate.
+- **Comprehensive Process Inquiry**:
-    - Display information about processes (includs Name, PID, CPU time, etc.)
+    - **User-Specific Processes**: Display detailed information for processes owned by the current user.
+    - **All System Processes**: View a complete list of all running processes on the system.
-    - Allow users to search process details by certian users or PID
+    - **Process Search**: Find specific processes by name or PID (Process ID).
-- Signal control to the process
-- Log Display
-- Error report and control
+- **Process Control**: Send various signals (e.g., `SIGKILL`, `SIGTERM`) to processes by their PID to terminate, stop, or manage them.
+- **Session Logging**: Track all signals sent to processes during a session and save the log to a file for future reference.
+- **Status Legend**: A color-coded legend helps users quickly identify the state of each process (e.g., Running, Sleeping, Zombie).

-## How to Start
+## How to Start🚀
-1. Clone the repo
+1. Clone the repository:
 ```bash
 git clone git@github.com:Justetete/Computer-Process-Management-Toolkit.git
 ```
-2. redirect the folder of script
+2. Navigate to the project directory:
 ```bash
 cd Computer-Process-Management-Toolkit
 ```
-3. Run script
+3. Run the script:
 ```bash
 ./bash-helper.sh
 ```
+***Note***: You might need to make the script executable first with `chmod +x bash-helper.sh`.

+## Technology Stack
+- **Bash**: The entire toolkit is built using Bash scripting, leveraging standard Linux commands like `ps` and `kill`.
+- **Terminal Colors**: The script uses ANSI color codes to provide a more readable and visually appealing output.

-## 🤝 Contributing
+## Contributing 🤝
 We welcome contributions! 🎉 If you'd like to contribute, please follow these steps:

 1. Fork the repository.